puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## Get started

-> Any sufficiently advanced technology is indistinguishable from magic.

-> - Arthur C. Clarke

 This quest kicks off a hands-on introduction to managing infrastructure with Puppet tools and services.
 You'll start by installing the agent and learning some of the core ideas involved in managing infrastructure.
 Once the agent is